 Since I wrote this a few years ago, a lot has changed and a lot hasn’t changed.
 2020 killed a lot of small businesses, but it looks like many are coming back strong.

-I am happy to announce that Spinach Tiger Keto Bakery is now represented in several farmer’s markets this summer.
+Last summer I announced that Spinach Tiger Keto Bakery would be represented in farmer’s markets this summer.
 You can find me every Saturday morning at the Nolensville Farmers Market 8-12 INSIDE.
-We have a few special announcements for other markets, so please follow us on instagram, or subscribe to the bakery page.
+We are also in Elroy’s Coffee Shop in Franklin, so please follow us on instagram, or subscribe to the bakery page.

 My great-grandparents came from Naples at the turn of last century to escape poverty caused by the union of Italian regions.
 They made a good life, even though they lived in the inner city, lived through the depression, World War I and World War II.